-At the same time, data gathered from the FGDs, interviews and key informant stories on the research issues were analysed on a daily basis in the data collection process, which helped to clarify issues and ensure consistent and systematic work.
+At the same time, data gathered from the FGDs, interviews and key informant stories on the research issues were analyzed daily in the data collection process, which helped to clarify issues and ensure consistent and systematic work.
 The analyzed qualitative and quantitative data and information processed provided the basis for making interpretations, inferences, deductions and meanings to address the research objectives and questions for the final work.

-2.3 NERICA Adoption Model
+3.3 The Adoption Model

-The dependent variable in this model is adoption.
+The dependent variable in this model is adopted.
 The Wald Chi-square (F- statistic) is the parameter of determining whether an independent variable is significant or insignificant.
 A probability of .000 indicates that Wald Chi-square is significant and this means that the independent variables jointly influence farmers' decision to adopt NERICA.
-The Pseudo R-squared (R) indicates the variation in the probability of adoption explained by the factors used for the study.
+The Pseudo R-squared (R^2) indicates the variation in the probability of adoption explained by the factors used for the study.
 The other variations are explained by other factors.
 Institutional factors such as extension, credit, input market and price of seeds were redundant in explaining farmers' adoption decision, and were therefore removed from the model.

-The key factors that affected NERICA adoption are represented mathematically as,
+The key determinants of NERICA adoption are represented mathematically as,

-Y = f(X1, X2, X3, X4, X5, X6, X7, X8)

-Where;

-Y = Adoption of NERICA (Yes = 1; No =0) (Dependent Variable)

-X = Factors affecting adoption of NERICA (Independent Variables)

-X1 = Age of farmer (In years; Categorical)

-X2 = Marital status (Dummy: Married = 1; Not married = 0)

-X3 = Level of education (In years; Categorical)

-X4 = Years of experience in rice cultivation (In years; Categorical)

-X5 = Household size of farmer (In ranges; Categorical)

-X6 = Primary occupation of farmer (Dummy: Rice = 1; Other = 0)

-X8 = Farmers' perception of NERICA (Dummy: Better = 1; Poor = 0)
+- Y= f (X1, X2, X3, X4, X5, X6, X7, X8, X9, X10) - Where; Y = NERICA adoption (Yes = 1; No =0) (Dependent Variable) X = Determinants of NERICA adoption (Independent Variables) X1 = Age of farmer (In years; Categorical) X2 = Marital status (Dummy: Married =1; Not married = 0) X3 = Educational level (In years; Categorical) X4 = Rice farming experience (In years; Categorical) X5 = Household size (In ranges; Categorical) X6 = Rice farming (Dummy: Rice = 1; Other = 0) X8 = Rice perception (Dummy: Better = 1; Poor = 0) X9 = Credit access (Dummy: Yes = 1; No = 0) X10 = Extension contacts (Dummy: Yes = 1; No = 0)

-3. RESULTS AND DISCUSSION
+4. RESULTS AND DISCUSSION